ChesterHuynh/ChesterHuynh.github.io/_pages/projects.md

 {% include base_path %}

+- **Multivarite Time Series Classification with Random Forest:** Currently extending random forests with structured projection matrices for applications in EEG signal classification problems related to decision making and anatomical classification.
+(Results to come!)

 - **Tetris AI:** Developed a Deep Q-Network using the deep reinforcement learning framework implemented using Python and TensorFlow.
 ([View project on Github](https://github.com/ChesterHuynh/tetrisAI))